ASE A8 Engine Performance Practice Test

 - A. Point A is the ground connection for an (NTC) negative temperature coefficient sensor.

-- B. Too much resistance at point A will result in delayed torque converter lockup-clutch engagement.
+- B. Too much resistance at point A will delay torque converter lockup-clutch engagement.

 - D. Too much resistance at point A will result in continuous engine cooling fan operation.

 Answer A is wrong.
 Point A is the ground connection in the connector for the Engine Coolant Temperature Sensor, an (NTC) negative temperature coefficient sensor.
 With an NTC sensor, resistance decreases as temperature increases.

 Answer D is correct.
 This is an EXCEPT-type question.
 The ECM uses different strategies programmed into its lookup tables for hot and cold operating conditions.
 Too much resistance at point A will result in a corrupt signal and delayed engine cooling fan operation.